Are you planning to start a business in Japan?

 Have you decided a product name, service name or logo etc.?

-If you have already decided it, it is time to consider obtaining protection for the mark in Japan in order to secure a trademark right and prevent others from obtaining it.
+If you have already decided it, it is time to consider obtaining protection for the mark in Japan.

 In order to obtain a trademark registration in Japan, what you have to do first is to file a trademark application to the Japan Patent Office.

 The application will be then examined by an examiner of the Japan Patent Office.
-As a result of the examination, if the examiner determines that the trademark should be allowed for registration, he or she will notify it to the applicant.
+As a result of the examination, if the examiner approves registration of the trademark, he or she will notify it to the applicant.
 The trademark will be registered after the registration fee is paid by the applicant.

-And, if you want to know what items of information are needed for filing a trademark application in Japan, please read Requirements for Filing a Trademark Application in Japan.
+If you would like to know what items of information are needed for filing a trademark application in Japan, please read Requirements for Filing a Trademark Application in Japan.

 If an examiner finds no reason to refuse a trademark, a notification called "Decision of Registration" will be issued and sent to the applicant.

-The applicant has to pay a registration fee to the Japan Patent Office within 30 days from the date when you or your representatives receive the "Decision of Registration".
+The applicant must pay a registration fee to the Japan Patent Office within 30 days from the date when you or your representatives receive the "Decision of Registration".

 The due date can be extended for up to 30 days upon request, and in addition, for up to 2 months upon another request.